 8. The role of internal audit should be explicitly stated in the UK Corporate Governance Code.

 9. All companies should be required to have a Code of Ethics for staff to sign at the beginning of their employment and this be stipulated in the Code.

 10. The FRC’s Guidance on Audit Committees should state that heads of internal audit must report to the chair of the audit committee.

 11. The FRC’s Guidance on Audit Committees should provide a direct assertion of the independence of the internal audit function.

-The events will be taking place in:
+The events took place in: